CIRCL/carl-hauser/SOTA/SOTA.md

 ##### Problem Statement

-\[7\] states the Image Retrieval problem as “Given a query image, finding and representing (in an ordered manner) the images depicting the same scene or objects in large unordered image collections”
+\[8\] states the Image Retrieval problem as “Given a query image, finding and representing (in an ordered manner) the images depicting the same scene or objects in large unordered image collections”

 Classic Computer vision techniques - White box algorithms
 =========================================================

-Correspondances found between images can be used for \[4\]:
+Correspondances found between images can be used for \[<span class="citeproc-not-found" data-reference-id="bianImageMatchingApplicationorienteda">**???**</span>\]:

 1.  **Similarity Measurement** : probability of two images for showing the same scene